Puerto Rico Packing List (23 Things People Forget to Bring)

 If you’re planning to go to conventions, restaurants, clubs, and Puerto Rico’s museums, then your bag will look different than the bag of a beach lover.
 Keep in mind the dress code for restaurants, shopping malls, and museums — it will require different clothing than walking around Old San Juan or visiting the beach.

 It’s very frustrating to see tourists dragging their luggage through the steep streets of Old San Juan.
 If you’re only visiting for a few days and you won’t be attending any particular event, then a good travel backpack is more practical than a suitcase for your trip and it will fit all that you’ll wear in Puerto Rico.

 If you are only visiting for a Puerto Rico weekend getaway, this won’t be a problem.
 But if you’re staying more than two weeks, then you might want to consider staying in a rental apartment with a washing machine, using a local laundromat, or using your hotel’s laundry service.
 Being able to wash and reuse your clothes is invaluable on a longer trip.

 A Scrubba Portable Wash Bag is a nifty way to wash clothes without a washing machine.

 Keep an Eye on the Weather

-Puerto Rico’s weather is quite warm all year, but from June to November it’s the rainy season and your vacation will get frequently interrupted by showers.
+Puerto Rico’s weather is quite warm all year, but June to November is the rainy season and your vacation will be frequently interrupted by showers.
 You can bring a light rain jacket if you’re spending time in El Yunque or hiking in the mountainous interior.
 You can also bring a light jacket during the winter if you get cold easily.

 👉 For more planning tips, check out my guide to the best time to visit Puerto Rico for the best weather and fewest crowds.